perk11/runwhenidle/README.md

 runwhenidle uses XScreenSaverQueryInfo() to check when last user activity happened therefore a running X server is required.
 Wayland is not currently supported.

+If runwhenidle receives an interruption signal (SIGINT or SIGTERM), it will pass that signal to the command it is running, resume the command if it previously paused it, stop checking for user activity and will wait for the command to handle the signal.

 ## Installation

 **Ubuntu and Debian**: Download the deb file attached to the [latest release](https://github.com/perk11/runwhenidle/releases/latest).